A-mIn3/Windows_Postex/README.md

 ## MeterDLL
  DLL wrapping of meterpreter.
  Can be further improved to include dummy functions depending on the DLL one wants to spoof.
- It can also be changed to support Windows hosted services.
+ It can also be changed to support Windows hosted services hijacking.

  ##  MSRPC-brute